-The deadline to apply to graduate in January 2023 is Friday, October 7.
+Friday, October 6 is the deadline to apply in SIS for Fall semester graduation.
 You can find graduation information with detailed requirements here.
-All final materials are due by December 9.
-Degrees will be awarded on January 20.
-There is no diploma ceremony in January but if you plan to attend the 2023 Commencement in May, you will also need to register for the ceremony in the spring semester.
-Be on the look out for details after the New Year.
+All final materials are due by December 8.
+Degrees will be awarded on January 19, 2024.
+There is no diploma ceremony in January but if you plan to attend the 2024 Commencement in May, you will also need to register for the ceremony in the spring semester.
+Watch for details after the New Year.

-Take a moment now to verify your final exam dates and times with your syllabi and your professors.
-Make sure all of your travel plans for winter break are after your final exams.
-Exams will not be rescheduled due to travel conflicts.
+Take a moment now to verify in your syllabi and with your professors the schedule for your final exams and deadlines for any papers or projects.
+Make sure all of your travel plans for winter break are after your final exams and that deadlines can be met.
+Exams and due dates will not be rescheduled due to travel conflicts.

-Effective this semester, students in the School of Graduate Studies will receive a two-day break from classes and class activities corresponding to Fall Break in the undergraduate calendar, Monday, October 24 and Tuesday, October 25.
+Students in the School of Graduate Studies will receive a two-day break from classes and class activities corresponding to Fall Break in the undergraduate calendar, Monday, October 23 and Tuesday, October 24.
 Please note that this exemption applies only to classes and class activities; faculty may still require students to perform research activities during fall break.

 As a reminder if you do stay on campus over the break, please confirm access availability as some buildings and services (KSL, gyms, shuttles, dining, etc) may have reduced and altered hours, including the preceding weekend.